Adarsha-10/Adarsha-10/README.md

 - 😄 Pronouns: He/Him
 - 👀 I’m interested in Data Science and AI
-- 🌱 I’m currently learning how to implement various ML algorithms to get valuable insights for business
+- 🌱 I’m currently learning how to implement various ML/DL algorithms to get valuable insights for business
 - 💞️ I’m looking to collaborate on ML, DL & Data Science project

 ### Connect with me: